thiaggs/TaskList_JS/README.md

 # TaskList_JS
-A simples task list implemented in javaScript
+A simple task list implemented in javaScript, using bootstrap and materialize frameworks.